chef-boneyard/chef-fundamentals/slides/data-bags/01_slide.md

 # Data Bags

-Data bags are containers of “items” that are plain JSON data.
+Data bags are containers of "items" that are plain JSON data.

 Items can contain any arbitrary key/value pairs, such as user information, application setup parameters or DNS entries.